transmute-industries/openssl-did-web-tutorial/README.md

 for backwards compatibility with traditional PKI.

-This leaves us with only a few options, of which [DID Web](https://w3c-ccg.github.io/did-method-web/) is the most practical choice as of 2022.
+This leaves us with only a few options, of which [DID Web](https://w3c-ccg.github.io/did-method-web/) is the most practical choice at the time that this document was last updated.

 Let use assume we will use DID Web for issuer identifiers, we must now refine the format of the identifier further.